likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario1/01-DC2_ceph_cluster_installation.md

 With all the variables ready we can start the deployment of the Ceph cluster,

->WARNING: before running the installation we recommend using screen or tmux to avoid installation problems in case there are network issues.
+>WARNING: before running the installation we recommend using screen or tmux to avoid problems in case there are network issues.

 On the root of the ceph-ansible dir /root/dc2/ceph-ansible we need to run the site-docker.yml playbook.
 ```